ygthns/netnsConnector/README.md

 ./netnsConnector.sh namespace2 15.4.0.12/24 br1 15.4.0.10/24  \
 ./netnsConnector.sh namespace3 15.4.0.13/24 br1 15.4.0.10/24

-Now this three namespaces are able to communicate with each others.
+Now these three namespaces are able to communicate with each others.